 Absolutely we are.

-A lot of parents, I would argue the vast overwhelming eighty-five percent of parents are saying no way.
+A lot of parents, I would argue the vast, overwhelming 85% of parents are saying no way.

-The psychologist associations say that six, seven, eight, and nine and ten-year-olds need to have some protected space before these concepts are introduced.
+Well, that's only the social psychologist associations say that six, seven, eight, and nine, and ten-year-olds need to have some protected space before these concepts are introduced.

 If you are interested in bringing that to your child, that is a choice that society will allow you to do.